DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## User instructions

   **The program is executed by running the file 'karaoke_roa.do', which utilizes the data from file 'karaoke_room_checked.csv'**

+  After installing the csdid package, set up the working space:
     - Change to the directory that stores the data file 'karaoke_room_checked.csv':
         + cd "your directory"

     - Import the data file:
         + import delimited "karaoke_room_checked.csv", clear

+    - Check for any duplicates in the panel data for the code to run smoothly
+        + Code section ***Check for duplicate in panel data

   **The supporting graphs and tables used in the thesis are ontained as follow**